 Being a small city, Troy does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Troy is quite a bit lower than the national average among all cities of 21.84%: just 10.15% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Troy with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.15% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Troy in 2022 was $20,956, which is low income relative to Montana and the nation.
 This equates to an annual income of $83,824 for a family of four.
 However, Troy contains both very wealthy and poor people as well.